PanagiotisIatrou/Photo-Mosaic-Maker/README.md

 Clone the repository or just download the repository as a .zip

 ## How to use
+Open a terminal and navigate to the project directory.
 Depending on the platform, you can run the program by:
 **Linux:** ```python3 mosaic.py```
 **Windows:** ```py mosaic.py```